NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 ![Dashboard with Integrated Application Image](./diagrams/DashboardWithIntegratedApp.jpg)

-If your organization is running the Skills as a Service platform, then you will be provided with its URL to get started.
+If your organization is running the SkillTree platform, then you will be provided with its URL to get started.
-If you are installing the Skills as a Service platform from scratch (see [Install Guide](/dashboard/install-guide/)) then... well you just know where it's running.
+If you are installing the the SkillTree platform from scratch (see [Install Guide](/dashboard/install-guide/)) then... well you just know where it's running.

 ## Building Training Profile